lucasmence/pitchula/README.md

 # Pitchula photo reader

 ![alt text](https://github.com/reversewatermelon/pitchula/blob/master/data/image/pitchulaLogo.jpg)

 Make the computer read automatically your printed documents only using the voice.

-#About
+# About the project

 ![alt text](https://github.com/reversewatermelon/pitchula/blob/master/data/image/reversewatermelonicon.png)
-A Reverse watermelon project!
+==> A project brought to you by Reverse Watermelon studio!

 More information coming soon...